thisjustin816/thisjustin816/README.md

 **Platform Engineer**
 _2026 - Present_

 Building Carlsmed's internal developer platform, bridging software delivery and AWS infrastructure through shared tooling, CI/CD, and infrastructure as code, in partnership with IT/DevOps.
+Define what each application needs to build, deploy, run, monitor, and recover, then turn those needs into reusable patterns instead of per-team coordination.

 - Building an internal developer platform with CLI-driven tooling for local build/test workflows and CI/CD deployment scripting, reducing environment-setup and delivery friction across engineering teams.
+- Author reusable Terraform modules and environment definitions on AWS, keeping application requirements and infrastructure assumptions aligned across compute, networking, identity/access, and secrets.
+- Established shared conventions for environment configuration, secrets, and feature flags, along with health checks, logging, monitoring, alerting, and rollback paths, and run operational-readiness reviews for new services and significant releases.
+- Develop and operate AWS Glue, Step Functions, and EventBridge workflows covering scheduling, dependency handling, recovery, data quality, and production support.
 - Facilitated organization-wide adoption of an automated security scanning platform (SAST/SCA/DAST) integrated into CI/CD, supporting ISO 27001 compliance objectives across the repository fleet.
 - Built an internal package-registry and artifact-distribution system with defined publish pipelines across multiple product lines.
+- Maintain deployment checklists, service templates, runbooks, and architecture guidance, converting recurring handoff friction into automation and self-service capabilities.

 **Lead Data Engineer**
 _2026_